AT-Publishing/website/_posts/2017-06-04-bitfinex-is-adding-iota-trading.md

 - trading
 tags: []
 ---

+{{ site.mailchimp }}

 So whats today's hype about?

 IOTA is a token that is meant to work with the IoT.
 It promises zero-fee transactions and infinite scalability.

 So far IOTA hasn't been traded on any exchange.
 There was p2p trading with escrow going on on the [IOTA Slack chanel](http://slack.iota.org), the channel is now closed to new subscribers though and IOTA will be listed on Bitfinex in a few days.
 Unless you already are in that channel you won't be able to buy IOTA until it launches on Finex.